MikeGonzaBar/MediaConverter-Organizer/README.md

 - Check if tkinter is installed: `python -c "import tkinter"`
 - On Linux: `sudo apt install python3-tk`
+- On macOS/Windows: Usually included with Python; if missing, reinstall Python

+#### ❌ "Dependencies not found" warnings

+**Solutions**:

+- Use the cross-platform launcher: `python run_gui.py` - it will show installation instructions
+- Check the dependency status: `python dependency_checker.py`
+- Install missing dependencies using platform-specific commands (see Prerequisites section)

 ### Performance Tips